 Ranked Arenas share the same standard map schedule as their unranked counterparts, which includes Party Crasher, Phase Runner, and Overflow.
 Additionally, with the inauguration of Apex Legends Emergence, the POIs Hillside (King’s Canyon), Dome (World’s Edge), and Oasis (Olympus) have replaced their Season 9: Legacy counterparts.

 However, unlike the unranked version of Arenas which rotates map every 15 minutes, ranked Arenas maps will rotate every hour.

 How to improve your Apex Legends Arenas rank

 Obviously, shooting is at the forefront of Arenas gameplay, so heading to the Firing Range and putting in the hours with one of the guns high up our Apex Legends weapons tier list is the first step.

 As there is very little looting and no way to rat yourself to more RP, you’ll have to learn how to fight effectively, and to fight as a team.
 This means communication is the most important factor in Arena mode, and keeping open comms with your teammates is the best way to grab yourself a win and climb the ranked ladder.

-We also think that a lot of players will pick the newest addition to Apex Legends, Valkyrie, so counter-picking her either with weapons or legends could be an interesting strategy to get some early wins.
+We also think that a lot of players will pick the newest addition to Apex Legends, Seer, so counter-picking him either with weapons or legends could be an interesting strategy to get some early wins.

 That’s everything we know so far about Apex Legends Arenas.
 We’ll keep this guide updated, so keep checking back for more information about the state of play.
 For now though, check out our Apex Legends tier list for more information on the best legends to play in Arenas.